brokencuph/cs106-pym-compiler/PymSemanticAnalyser/README.md

 ## Introduction

-This program includes a semantic analyser and previous framework programming.
-The computation is based on a parse tree that is provided by a parser, which demonstrate some idea of the semantic analyzer, to embellish the tree with more particles (more data like info of types and symbol tables).
+This program includes a semantic analyser and its supporters (scanner and parser).
+The computation is to embellish the tree with more particles (more data like info of types and symbols) based on a parse tree that is provided by a parser.

 A symbol table is a data structure used by a language translator such as a compiler or interpreter, where each identifier in a program's source code is associated with information relating to its declaration or appearance in the source.
 In other words, the entries of a symbol table store the information related to the entry's corresponding symbol.